davaya/OSCAL/src/information-model/readme.md

 be as familiar and compatible as possible with data modeling practice.
 The XML and JSON schemas derived from the Metaschema modules or information models are **physical data models**, or concrete schemas.

-The proof-of-concept goals are to:
+The proof-of-concept software goals are to:
 * validate JSON and XML OSCAL data directly against the IM
 * generate JSON and XML OSCAL schemas that can also validate that data with results identical to the Metaschema-generated schemas